More of America’s graying homeless population retiring on streets - NewsBreak

 That’s especially true of younger baby boomers, now in their late 50s to late 60s, who don’t have pensions or 401(k) accounts.
 About half of both women and men ages 55 to 66 have no retirement savings, according to the census.

-The aged homeless also tend to have smaller Social Security checks after years working off the books.
+The aged homeless also tend to have smaller Social Security checks after years of working off-the-books.

 Donald Whitehead Jr., executive director of the Washington-based advocacy group National Coalition for the Homeless, said Black, Latino and Indigenous people who came of age in the 1980s amid recession and high unemployment rates are disproportionately represented among the homeless.